hirosystems/clarinet/docs/feature-guides/analyze-with-check-checker.md

 **`#[allow(unchecked_data)]`**

 This annotation tells the check-checker that the following expression is allowed to use unchecked data without warnings.
-It should be used with care, as it will disable all warnings from the associated expression.
+It should be used carefully, as it will turnoff all warnings from the associated expression.

 ```clarity
 (define-public (dangerous (amount uint))